The beefier, the better.

 A hiking watch requires as many features as possible to be a perfect companion for navigating meandering trails and unexplored areas.

-The top feature that shouldn’t be missed in a hiking watch is an altimeter—it helps you calculate the altitude at which you stand while crawling up a cliffside or some other adventure.
+The top feature that shouldn’t be missed in the best hiking watch is an altimeter—it helps you calculate the altitude at which you stand while crawling up a cliffside or some other adventure.

 The function utilizes air pressure to approximate the height above sea level.
 Knowing your height above sea level during hiking is as important as knowing your direction.